aidenva/aidenva.github.io/menu/about.md

 ## Education

 I spent my K-12 education in Vietnam, mostly at the [Hanoi Amsterdam High School for the Gifted](http://www.hn-ams.edu.vn/en), where I was member of the English 1 (Anh 1) class for my high school.
-I competed in the National English Academic Competition for two years, organized Ngay Hoi Anh Tai 2015-2016 and Ams Got Talent IX, and was the president of our Model UN team.
+I competed in the National English Academic Competition for two years, organized Ngay Hoi Anh Tai 2015-2016, Ams Got Talent IX, and our graduation ceremony Made in 12, and was the president of our Model UN team.

 In 2018, I received admissions from [Yale University](https://yale.edu), and spent my most culturally enhancing education so far studying [Chemical Engineering](https://seas.yale.edu/departments/chemical-and-environmental-engineering) and [Global Affairs](https://jackson.yale.edu/academics/the-global-affairs-major/).
 I was also member of the [Energy Studies Multidisciplinary Academic Program](https://earth.yale.edu/energy-studies).